inmanta/examples/lsm-testing/README.md

 ## Running tests

-The test suite of this module cover most of the good weather scenarios for our service, and some of the bad weather ones.
+The test suite of this module cover most of the good weather scenarios (where the service gets deployed as expected) for our service, and some of the bad weather ones (where the service encounters any kind of issue, such as failed resources, rejected compiles, etc.).
 The test suite does the following:
 1. Validate that the model is valid for every state of our services.
-1. Validate that our services can safely be used with partial compile.
+2. Validate that our services can safely be used with partial compile.
-1. Validate that the service can be created, updated, and deleted.
+3. Validate that the service can be created, updated, and deleted.
-1. Validate that our services work in a real orchestrator, and that multiple instances of the same service can be deployed in the same environment.
+4. Validate that our services work in a real orchestrator, and that multiple instances of the same service can be deployed in the same environment.

 Some tests run locally only, and some run on a real, remote, orchestrator.
 To test all these scenarios, we heavily rely on the `pytest-inmanta-lsm` library, which is meant to make testing of such integration modules easy and reliable.